 Dear former HBW Alive subscribers,

 Welcome to the new Birds of the World!
 The Cornell Lab is committed to providing you with deep ornithological content in innovate ways.
-Launch day is only the beginning.
 Birds of the World is a living resource, with data, science, media, and features in a constant state of evolution.
 What you don’t see today, may be there in the future, so check back often.

 To start, we’d like to introduce you to the Cornell Lab and address some common questions:

-If you did not opt into receiving communications from us, then we were unable to move your account over.
+If you did not opt into receiving communications from us by the due date, then we were unable to move your account over and you can purchase a new subscription.

 Bringing together content from four major publications, two multimedia libraries, and a dataset of 700 million bird observations was a significant undertaking.
 To meet our goal of releasing an authoritative, well integrated product by early 2020, we incorporated as much content and functionality as possible (features list here), but some features from HBW did not make it into the initial release.
-Several key pieces of functionality will be implemented at a later date:
+These key pieces of functionality – and perhaps others – will be implemented as time and resources allow:

-As explained above, the My Birding feature does not exist in Birds of the World, per se, but we incorporated My Birding user data into eBird, a global citizen science project that transforms the passion for birding into critical data for research, conservation, and education.
+As explained above, the My Birding feature does not exist in Birds of the World, per se, but My Birding data was incorporated into eBird, a global citizen science project that transforms the passion for birding into critical data for research, conservation, and education.

 Within eBird you can find Printable Checklists, a list of Target Species for upcoming trips, and schedule Needs Alerts for regions of choice.
 Review the eBird Help Desk.